What Benefits Do I Get From Temporary Partial Disability?

 How relief is determined for workers’ comp in Massachusetts

-There are several different categories of workers' compensation benefits.
+There are several different categories of workers’ compensation benefits.
 One of the more commonly utilized categories is temporary partial incapacity (or temporary partial disability) benefits.
-This cover situations where an employee returns to work following an illness or accident, but is unable to earn as much as they did before they were injured.
+This cover situations where an injured worker returns to work, but is unable to earn as much as they did before they were injured.

 For example, let’s say you normally work a 40-hour workweek for a wage of $15 per hour.
 You are injured in a workplace accident and your doctor restricts you to working no more than 20 hours per week for the next three weeks.
 Since you are now earning fewer wages than before—in fact, exactly half of your pre-injury earnings–you are eligible for temporary partial incapacity benefits.

 Now, these benefits will not make up for all of your lost wages.
 Massachusetts law specifies a somewhat complex formula for calculating partial incapacity benefits.
 First, your employer’s workers’ compensation insurer will determine your maximum temporary total incapacity benefit—i.e., how much you are entitled to receive for days you are completely unable to work.
 This benefit is based on 60 percent of your average weekly wage for the 52 weeks prior to your illness or accident.

 To keep our hypothetical example simple, let’s assume you earned an average weekly wage of $15 per hour during the past year.
 This means that for a 40-hour work week, you earn $600.
 Your maximum total incapacity benefit would be 60% of that, or $360 per week.
 Now, to calculate your maximum temporary partial disability benefit, you would take 75% of that figure, which works out to $270 per week.